 - entering writing competitions

-Writers' and Artists also has industry advice on being a writer and submitting work for publishing or self-publishing, as well as publishing the Writers’ and Artists’ Yearbook, which has information on literary agents, publishers, newspapers and magazines.
+The Poetry Society and Writers & Artists have more details on writing competitions.
+Writers & Artists also has industry advice on being a writer and submitting work for publishing or self-publishing.
+It publishes the Writers’ and Artists’ Yearbook, which has information on literary agents, publishers, newspapers and magazines.